 Emergency Medical Technician

-Students completing the emergency medical technician (EMT) program receive a skill award and leave prepared to take the National Registry of Emergency Medical Technicians (NREMT) licensing examination.
-With a passing score on the NREMT, students are able to work as an EMT.
-Throughout the program students are educated and encouraged to continue on the EMS career ladder.
+Students completing the emergency medical technician (EMT) program receive a skill award and are prepared to take the National Registry of Emergency Medical Technicians (NREMT) licensing examination.
+With a passing score on the NREMT, students are eligible for California license as an EMT and can begin work as an EMT.
+Throughout the program students are educated and encouraged to continue on the emergency medical services career ladder.
+Students must be a high school graduate or (GED) equivalent, 18 years of age on or before the first day of classroom instruction and have no felony convictions.

 |Name||Office Room Number||Phone|